liyuxiao2/EtchASketch/README.md

 How to Use
 Select Grid Size: Click on one of the grid size buttons (e.g., 16×16) to set the canvas size.
 Draw: Hover over the grid squares to color them.
-Clear Drawing: Click the "Clear Grid" button to reset the canvas.
+Clear Drawing: Click the Clear Grid button to reset the canvas.
-Rainbow Mode: Click the "RAINBOW" button to enable random colors on hover.
+Rainbow Mode: Click the RAINBOW button to enable random colors on hover.
 Installation
 Clone the Repository:
 bash